justinrlee/dcos-notes/spark/spark.md

 1. Client Mode: Start a Spark driver on the calling client machine.
 We'll look at:

-    1. Calling from outside cluster
+    1. Running Spark jobs from outside the cluster, in client mode
-    2. Calling from inside the cluster, using hdfs
+    2. Running Spark jobs from inside the cluster, in client mode, using hdfs
-    3. Calling from a Docker container running in the cluster
+    3. Running Spark jobs from a Docker container in the cluster
-    4. Calling from Marathon
+    4. Running Spark jobs from a Marathon job, in client mode
+    5. Running Spark jobs from a Marathon job as a Docker container, in client mode

 2. Cluster mode: Start a Spark driver as a task hosted in the cluster.
 This requires a dispatcher.
 We'll look at:

-    1. Calling from dcos spark command line
+    1. Running Spark jobs from the dcos command line using the `dcos spark run` command, which runs jobs in cluster mode
-    2. Calling from outside cluster
+    2. Running Spark jobs from outside the cluster in cluster mode
-    3. Calling from inside cluster, using hdfs
+    3. Running Spark jobs from inside the clsuter, in cluster mode, using hdfs
+    4. Some other stuff.

-First, let's look at running jobs without Mesos.
+First, we'll look at running Spark jobs in standalone/local mode (without Mesos), and then we'll address each of the above situations.

+*This document assumes everything is run as root, for ease of use.
+Maybe I'll add proper permissions and stuff later.*

 ***

-## Mode: Run using internal spark (no Mesos integration)
+# Local Mode: Run Spark jobs without Mesos (Spark Standalone)

-Setup (run as root):
+This section is primarily meant to introduce the job that we'll be running throughout this document.

+*Note that 'Standalone Mode' can be used to mean building out a Spark cluster of multiple nodes (no YARN or Mesos), and running jobs on this cluster.
+This part of the document does **not** use a cluster like this; instead, we specify `--master local` to run jobs locally without a cluster.*

+First, download and extract the Spark binaries and place them somewhere accessible (such as /opt)
 ```
 # Download the Mesos-specific Spark binaries
 curl -LO https://downloads.mesosphere.com/spark/assets/spark-2.2.0-bin-2.6.tgz